dropdog/docs/docs/development.md

 ---------------------------------------
 Please read all the file and not individual sections.
 It was written like this for purpose.

+A lot of ideas for this page have been taken from the [KIT Feature Specification](http://cgit.drupalcode.org/kit/tree/kitf.txt?id=refs/heads;id2=master).

 ### How to work
 - Assign a task to your own or pick an existing one.
 - Deliver new Feature/Functionality *fast*